 During normal business hours, Greenville ONE is open to students, parents, employees, contractors and guests.
-During nonbusiness hours, access to buildings is by key, card access and/or alarm access code if previously authorized by policy or issued by a representative of a BSC or Greenville ONE management.
+During non-business hours, access to buildings is by key, card access and/or alarm access code if previously authorized by policy or issued by a representative of a Building Security Coordinator or Greenville ONE management.
 During periods of extended closure, Greenville ONE staff will admit only those persons with prior approval.

-International Center for Automotive Research (CU-ICAR) (Greenville, South Carolina)
+Access Control for the International Center for Automotive Research (CI-ICAR)

 During normal business hours, the Clemson University International Center for Automotive Research (CU-ICAR) is open to students, parents, employees, contractors and guests.
-During nonbusiness hours, access to buildings is by key, card access and/or alarm access code if previously authorized by policy or issued by a representative of a BSC or CU-ICAR management.
+During non-business hours, access to buildings is by key, card access and/or alarm access code if previously authorized by policy or issued by a representative of a Building Security Coordinator or CU-ICAR management.
 During periods of extended closure, CU-ICAR staff will admit only those persons with prior approval.